Python Programming Tutorial for Beginners

 Index: |0|1|2|3|4|5|6|7|8|9|10|

-The index of B is 0, that of space is 3 and that of m is 8.
+The index of B is 0, that of 'space' is 3 and that of m is 8.

-The following interactive programme shows how a string in manipulated by using the index positions of a string; you may run it by commenting out the line by line to learn the string manipulation.
+The following interactive programme shows how a string is manipulated by using the index positions of a string; you may run it by commenting out the line by line to learn the string manipulation.

 Python string concatenation